-The professionals of the physical health sector provide primary healthcare by means of programs and activities in prevention, promotion, and education.
+The professionals of the primary health sector provide physical healthcare by means of programs and activities in prevention, promotion, and education.
 They help clients take charge of their own health in order to prevent diagnosed diseases from taking hold or getting worse.

 If you have questions about our programs and services, contact us by phone or email.